Air Fryer Recipe

 1. Preheat your air fryer to 200°C (around 390°F).

-2. In a mixing bowl, whisk together the flour, smoked paprika, garlic powder, onion powder, cumin, salt, and pepper.
+2. In a mixing bowl, whisk the flour with the smoked paprika, garlic powder, onion powder, cumin, salt and pepper until evenly combined.

-5. Dip each cauliflower floret into the milk, then coat with the flour mixture, dip back into the milk, and finally coat with panko breadcrumbs.
+5. Dip each cauliflower floret into the milk, coat it in the flour mixture, dip it back into the milk, then finish with a coating of panko breadcrumbs.

-6. Place the coated cauliflower in a single layer in the air fryer basket.
-Depending on the size of your air fryer, you may need to do this in batches.
+6. Arrange the coated cauliflower in a single layer in the air fryer basket.
+Depending on the size of your air fryer, you may need to cook it in batches.

-7. Air fry the cauliflower for 12-15 minutes or until golden and crispy, shaking the basket halfway through the cooking time.
+7. Air fry the cauliflower for 12-15 minutes, or until golden and crisp, shaking the basket halfway through the cooking time.

-8. While the cauliflower cooks, warm the tortillas in a dry pan or oven until they are pliable.
+8. While the cauliflower is cooking, warm the tortillas in a dry pan or oven until soft and pliable.

-9. Once the cauliflower is cooked, assemble the tacos by placing a few pieces of cauliflower onto each tortilla, adding a spoonful of slaw, sliced avocado, a squeeze of lime, and a sprinkle of fresh coriander.
+9. When the cauliflower is ready, build the tacos by placing a few pieces of cauliflower on each tortilla, then adding a spoonful of slaw, sliced avocado, a squeeze of lime and a sprinkle of fresh coriander.

 10. Drizzle your favourite taco sauce over the top before serving.